**Please note new information on the publication fund:

 These publication costs, usually called Article Processing Charges or Article Fees or Publication Fees, can be financed via the Publication Fund during the period 2018 to 2021.
 From July 8th 2021 onwards, publication fees will be financed on a partial funding basis with an amount of up to 500 EUR.

 DFG funding conditions apply:

-- The article should be published under a Creative Commons License (CC BY is preferred).
+- The article must be published under an open license (for example a Creative Commons license - preferably CC BY).

 We acknowledge support from the German Research Foundation (DFG) and the Open Access Publication Fund of Charité - Universitätsmedizin Berlin.